zhullyb/monyhar/monyhar/docs/parsing_test_results.md

 # Parsing Test Results

-Chromium runs over 500,000 tests for each CL.
+Monyhar runs over 500,000 tests for each CL.
 There are many layers of UI for parsing and interpreting these test results.
 This doc provides a brief guide for navigating these UI layers.